Nike – stabilisation signals emerge within downtrend.

 Nike’s revenue is generated from various sources within its business operations, with a primary focus on key areas such as footwear, apparel, and equipment, as well as brand licensing and digital platforms.
 Nike’s main revenue streams are outlined below:

 • Apparel sales: this category encompasses sports and casual apparel, including T-shirts, shorts, tank tops, and outerwear.
-Apparel complements Nike’s footwear range and is a significant revenue stream, often related to seasonal demand and collaborations with sports companies
+Apparel complements Nike’s footwear range and is a significant revenue stream, often related to seasonal demand and collaborations with sports companies.

 • Sports equipment sales: Nike generates revenue from sports equipment, including bags, socks, gloves, and accessories.
-While smaller than the footwear and apparel segments, this category plays a supporting role in the brand’s ecosystem
+While smaller than the footwear and apparel segments, this category plays a supporting role in the brand’s ecosystem.

-including Nike’s website, mobile app, and physical stores –
+• Nike Direct: revenue from direct-to-consumer sales – including Nike’s website, mobile app, and physical stores –

 falls under the Nike Direct segment.
 This channel prioritises direct sales to consumers, bypassing wholesalers.
-Digital sales remain a key focus for Nike, with continued investment in e-commerce
+Digital sales remain a key focus for Nike, with continued investment in e-commerce.

-Nike, Inc. Q3 FY2025 report
+Nike, Inc. Q3 2025 financial results

 • Revenue: 11.27 billion USD (–9%)